Canadian Women's Foundation

 Results and Impact

-Canadian Women’s Foundation reports 46% of women in its Out of Poverty programs developed a more sustainable livelihood.
-90% of participants in the Out of Violence programs said they learned to recognize the signs of an abusive relationship.
-The foundation reports 62% of girls in Into Confidence felt more confident after participating.
+Canadian Women’s Foundation reports 46% of women in its Economic Development programs developed a more sustainable livelihood.
+The charity reports 90% of participants in its Teen Healthy Relationships program learned to recognize signs of an abusive relationship.
+CWF reports 75% of participants in the Girls’ Fund feel more resilient.
+Also, 62% of participants feel more confident.
+Finally, 93% of participants go on to feel empowered in their futures.
 However, it is not clear when any of this data was collected.

 While Ci highlights these key results, they may not completely represent Canadian Women’s Foundation’s results and impact.
 This charity is not yet rated on impact (n/r).